swyxio/swyxdotio/content/writing/technical/ejectable-defaults.md

 But if you wanted more control, CRA forced you into a scary irreversible decision: `eject`.
 Eject is a bad word.
 So bad that CRA even surveys you asking you why you felt you had to eject.

-THe problem is, everyone eventually wants more control.
+The problem is, everyone eventually wants more control.
 I won't bother elaborating, I trust you get this.

 ## Optional Config